 The GRE serves as a basis for business, law schools or graduate schools to measure an applicant’s preparedness for academic success.
 Achieving a good Graduate Record Examinations score is important to qualify for the schools.
 In order to prepare yourself for the GRE test, study and taking practice sample questions is beneficial between 4-12 weeks prior to the exam date.

-Graduate Record Examination (GRE): General Test Structure
+Graduate Record Examinations (GRE): General Test Structure

-The GRE or also known as Graduate Record Examination is a test that is a requirement for the business or graduate school application process.
+The GRE or also known as Graduate Record Examinations is a test that is a requirement for the business or graduate school application process.
 It is a multiple-choice computer-delivered test that examines thinking capacity and writing skills to qualification and preparedness for academic demand.

 What are the GRE Test Sections?

 Analytical Writing, Verbal Reasoning, and Quantitative Reasoning are the test sections in GRE.

 What is the analytical writing section of the GRE?

 The Analytical Writing measures the test taker’s critical thinking and analytical writing skills along with the control of grammar and the essence of writing.

 What is the verbal reasoning section of the GRE?